 “Brain stimulation” AND (Parkinson OR Dystonia)

-Once you have found a candidate you would like to contact using Candidate Search, you will find the 'Send message' option on the Experience tab of their profile.
+Once you have found a candidate you would like to contact using Candidate Search, you will find the blue Message button on the top right-hand side of their profile.